Jenelle Evans Fires Back At Farrah Abraham’s Mom For Claiming She Doesn’t Have Her Priorities Straight

 “In my life, woman are not continually having babies and putting hardships around their children,” Farrah Abraham added.
 “I’m really not about living that lifestyle anymore and I only want to make the best environment for my daughter.
 I would never go find a boyfriend right now, get pregnant, and have a second child without a plan.”

 Farrah Abraham is one of two Teen Mom stars who has just one child.
-The rest of the members of the cast have either two or three children, some of which have different fathers.
+The rest of the members of the cast have either two or three children, some of whom have different fathers.

-While Jenelle Evans and her Teen Mom 2 co-stars, Kailyn Lowry, Chelsea Houska, and Leah Messer, are currently on hiatus, Farrah Abraham and her co-stars, Catelynn Lowell, Amber Portwood and Maci Bookout, are returning to MTV tonight in the Teen Mom OG Season 6B premiere at 9 p.m.
+While Jenelle Evans and her Teen Mom 2 co-stars, Kailyn Lowry, Chelsea Houska, and Leah Messer are currently on hiatus, Farrah Abraham and her co-stars, Catelynn Lowell, Amber Portwood, and Maci Bookout, are returning to MTV tonight in the Teen Mom OG Season 6B premiere at 9 p.m.

 [Featured Image by Frederick M. Brown/Getty Images]